Call 24 Hour Toll Free

 Texas Uncontested Divorce Attorney

-It is technically possible, in Texas, to file for an uncontested, DIY divorce without an attorney.
-However, it’s often best to consult one to avoid any complications, both initially and in the future.
-Texas family law can be complex, and working with an attorney who can represent you throughout the whole process can ensure you are not liable for anything unintended.
+It is technically possible in Texas to file for an uncontested, DIY divorce without an attorney.
+However, it’s often best to consult a legal professional to avoid complications—both now and in the future.
+Texas family law can be complex, and working with an attorney who can represent you throughout the entire process can help ensure you’re protected from unintended consequences.

-Here at Lackey Law Firm, P.C., attorney Alicia Lackey has nearly 20 years of experience and has won awards for her legal services.
-If you’re looking for a New Braunfels and Comal County, Texas, divorce lawyer, call now to set up your initial consultation.
+At The Lackey Law Firm, P.C., our team brings nearly 20 years of legal experience and a track record of recognized excellence in family law.
+If you’re looking for a New Braunfels or Comal County, Texas divorce lawyer, call today to schedule your initial consultation.

 Why Make Clear And Thorough Agreements In An Uncontested Divorce

-Even if you are on good terms, you want to have personalized information from a qualified divorce attorney to understand your rights and ensure that they are protected.
-Divorce can be complicated, and this may be your first time through the process, so it can help to get the perspective of an attorney who handles these cases all the time.
-Attorney Alicia Lackey often hears from clients regarding what worked – and what didn’t work – in their plans, so you can be proactive about avoiding disputes and complications.
+Even if you and your spouse are on good terms, it’s important to have personalized guidance from a qualified divorce attorney to understand your rights and ensure they’re protected.
+Divorce can be complex, and if this is your first time going through the process, it helps to have insight from legal professionals who handle these cases every day.
+The Lackey Law Firm regularly works with clients to identify what approaches are most effective—and what potential pitfalls to avoid—so you can proactively minimize disputes and complications.

 This is especially important if you want to modify your agreement in the future.
 It is important to make arrangements while children are still young, for instance, and while you and your ex are still on good terms and not yet strangers.
 However, you may need to make parenting agreement modifications as the children grow up, so you need to know what legal steps to take.